Muchori/muchori/README.md

 ### Hi there I'm Muchori! 👋

 ### A Passionate Android Dev
-Well, I’ve been working on mobile app development, while still studying at college.
+Well, I’ve been working on mobile app development.
 Had my own projects, coded mostly in Kotlin, Java and Python.
-I am an Android junior dev and programmer passionate about software development, user experience, and bringing meaning to the world of Android through innovative designs and user friendly apps.
-I also enjoy improving my skills by learning new skills and applying them to new projects.
-Most of all, I strive to bring transparency, accountability, and happiness into my work by developing an internally driven approach that results in highest quality products.
+I am an Android junior dev and passionate about software development, user experience.

 * 📱 Working on mobile apps
 * Python APIs